isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

 ## 1. Identify and define the CRS of a map.

-1. Create a new ArcGIS Pro project
+1. Create a new QGIS project

+    1.1.
+Create a new project folder

-    1.1 .
-Add the folder with the extracted files to the newly created project with a folder connection.
-This can be done on the Catalog pane, or with tool “Add Folder” in the Insert tab.
+    1.2.
+Add the DataIn folder of the extracted files to this newly created project folder.

+    1.3.
+Create a new QGIS project and save is inside the project folder

 2. Identify the current CRS of your map

     2.1.
-On the Contents pane, right-click on Map and select Properties.
-The entry “Coordinate Systems” shows your current CRS.
+Select Project menu --> Properties --> CRS.
 Take note of the CRS, which is default for newly created maps.

     2.2.
-Still on Map properties, verify that you can create a list of favorite CRS.

-    2.3.
-Add a new map to your project.
-Verify that the default CRS is WGS 1984 (EPSG: 3857)
+The current CRS of the project can also be verified in the status bar of your QGIS interface, in the right-bottom corner.
+You can click on it to get more details.

 3. Add the `CntrCaptETRS89` gds to map

     3.1.
-On the Catalog pane, use the context menu of the gds to add it.
+On the Browser panel, drag it to the Layers panel to add it.

     3.2.
 What is the CRS of the added gds?
-    - use the context menu of the layer to see its metainforation
+    - use the context menu of the layer to see its properties.
+The information about the CRS is in the source tab.

     3.3.
 Check again the map’s CRS.
 Did it change?
 Take note of its name.